allenaerostar/client-launcher/electron/launcher/README.md

 2. Create a new personal access token, making sure to select the "repo" scope.
 3. Create an environmental variable `GH_TOKEN` with the value of your personal access token.

-## Troubleshooting
-If you run into the error `electron module did not self-register` you may have verion incompatibilities between the V8 engine running in the Node binary installed in your system and Electron.
-To fix this you may need to rebuild your node modules to work with Electron.

-In `./electron/launcher` run:

-On Mac/Linux:
-`./node_modules/.bin/electron-rebuild`

-On Windows:
-`.\node_modules\.bin\electron-rebuild.cmd`

-See [native node modules](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md) for more information.

 ## Build Instructions
 Currently only building for Window platform is supported.
 Build for other operating systems at your own peril!